Motion Sickness (Phoebe Bridgers song): Live performances

 Phoebe Bridgers promoted the song through various live performances.
-On November 27, 2017 she performed the song in her NPR Tiny Desk Concert with Ethan Gruska and Rob Moose.
+On November 27, 2017, she performed the song in her NPR Tiny Desk Concert with Ethan Gruska and Rob Moose.
 In the set she also performed Stranger in the Alps album tracks "Demi Moore" and "Killer" She performed the song on NME's Basement Sessions on December 7, 2017.
-She then played the song on KCRW on January 11, 2018 and on KEXP on July 13, 2018.
+She then played the song on KCRW on January 11, 2018, and on KEXP on July 13, 2018.

 Critical reception

 Radio station KEXP named "Motion Sickness" their "Song of the Day", calling it "a love-hate song that chooses honesty about heartbreak as opposed to vindictive bitterness towards a past lover."
 Tully Claymore of Stereogum described the song as "an aching betrayal, a story of a friendship or relationship that collapsed under some unknowable pressure" In a review for the album, Ellen Peirson-Hagger of Under the Radar singled it out as a highlight, saying "Stand-out track 'Motion Sickness' hits at both the familiarity she spawns with her youthful lyrics, and her controlled and nuanced observational skill.
 She acknowledges her childishness, singing 'I hate you for what you did/and I miss you like a little kid,' while still rendering the ability to mock her overbearing sensitivity with 'I have emotional motion sickness/Somebody roll the windows down.'"

 The song was included on NME and NPR's lists of the best songs of 2017, placing 16th and 38th respectively.
+Pitchfork also ranked the song as the 64th best of the 2010s.